Drones In Education: How does it work?

-– Media: This is a bit obvious but we'll stick it here anyway: media studies students can easily make amazing films with cameras fitted to drones.
-Great aerial footage can be gathered – why not set your media studies students a project to create a film that raises awareness of the bee population problem, telling the story from the air?
+Media - This is a bit obvious but we'll stick it here anyway: media studies students can easily make amazing films with cameras fitted to drones

 Higher Education And Drones: A Match Made In Heaven

 Higher education courses using drones also offer another clear and immediate advantage for students: the massive booming industry for UAVs is only going to grow exponentially in the next few years.
-Any organisation offering drone building or flying as part of their curriculum is immediately giving their students a strong advantage for their upcoming graduation and new careers.
-A business already using drones is going to want new graduates who are already familiar with the technology – or, even better, ones who have studied the technology and improved it during their course.
+Any educational institute offering drone flying as part of their curriculum is immediately giving their students a strong advantage for their upcoming graduation and new careers.
+A business already using drones is going to want new graduates who are already familiar with the technology.